 Let’s Talk About Water!

 If you do nothing else in your RV, take care of your water filtration.
 Not only will it make it so your water never smells, but it will also ensure you’re drinking healthy water.
 Can you imagine having all that iron in your system?
 No thank you!
-After lots and lots of research, we decided to go with the Essentials kit from the RV Water Filter Store.
-Check it out here!
+After lots and lots of research, we decided to go with the Clearsource System!
+Check out our blog here all about comparisons.
+Also, you’ll receive a discount if you use our link OPTINGOUT10

 We do not have a water softening system in our RV, and because the water is so clean when we shower, I find that it’s almost better than having a water softener system installed.